tholonia/tholonia.github.io/_the_book/011-THOLON.md

 What this chapter has established is the formal architecture of the tholonic model: the N-D-C pattern, the geometry of how a 0-dimensional point of A&I unfolds into a tetrahedron of four qualitatively distinct points, and the thologram as a fractal hierarchy organised by the movement of energy rather than by the things that energy moves through.
 The tholon is not a physical object but a pattern of relationships, and any system at any scale that instantiates those relationships, from hydrogen to a civilisation, is a tholon.

 The next chapter examines the thologram as a whole: its tetrahedral structure, the geometric demonstration of how energy propagates between parent and child tholons through the structural channels the tholonic model calls *tholonic paths*, and how the resulting patterns appear in measurable physical reality from the quantum scale to the cosmological.
 The tholon explained what the unit is.
 The thologram explains what the universe looks like when you fill it with them.

+[^545]: Hegel, G.W.F., *Elements of the Philosophy of Right* (*Grundlinien der Philosophie des Rechts*), 1820, Berlin.
+The tripartite structure of Ethical Life (Sittlichkeit) — Family (§§ 158–181), Civil Society (§§ 182–256), and State (§§ 257–360) — with Corporations as the mediating institution (§§ 250–256), is found in Part Three.
+English translation: H.B.
+Nisbet, ed.
+Allen W. Wood, Cambridge University Press, 1991.